TheHackerApp/context/README.md

 # Context

-The authentication and authorization context that is passed between services for The Hacker App services.
+The authentication and authorization context that is passed between The Hacker App services.